datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 ## Task 5.1 Define a Handler

 We do not want to mix collection and actions.
-It is important to separate these two aspects, so that we can reuse our code.
+It is important to separate these two aspects so that we can reuse our code.
 Thus, we paste the `actions()` in the `main.py` and we tell our collector to use it as a '__handler__'.
 A handler is a method that we define to 'handle' something.
 In our case, to handle the action based on the new data.

 ``` python
 def main():